marckong/brain-dumps/hotkey-event-delegation/README.md

 ### Context
 Insomnia Desktop client supports hotkey commands to control the behaviors of the applications listed out here.
 Currently, the hotkey operation works by,

-1. propagate the keydown event from <KeyDownBinder /> to the destination component
+1. propagate the keydown event from [<KeyDownBinder />](https://github.com/Kong/insomnia/blob/40af38c3b9711ff6ba4ab647be08765a0aeefeab/packages/insomnia/src/ui/components/keydown-binder.ts#L17) to the destination component
-2. read the NeDB database to check if the key combination exists as a registered hotkey (every key stroke triggers this)
+2. [read](https://github.com/Kong/insomnia/blob/40af38c3b9711ff6ba4ab647be08765a0aeefeab/packages/insomnia/src/common/hotkeys-listener.ts#L35) the [NeDB](https://github.com/louischatriot/nedb) database to check if the key combination exists as a registered hotkey (every key stroke triggers this)
 3. execute the callback function to act on the hotkey command in the destination component

 ![plot](./current-diagram.png)

-It is observed that this way of flow is directed from the bottom to top, which goes against the react principle; top-to-bottom and declarative rendering.

-More importantly, this pattern has created complications when any scoping of a keydown event is required to control a specific component.
-For instance, the event stream is blocked in the RequestUrlBar component tree to bubble form submission events by pressing the “Enter” key due to scoping.
+This pattern has created complications when any scoping of a keydown event is required to control a specific component.
+For instance, [the event stream is blocked in the RequestUrlBar component tree to bubble form submission events by pressing the “Enter” key due to scoping](https://github.com/Kong/insomnia/issues/4743).

-Problem Statement
+### Problem Statement

-The bottom-to-top way of current hotkey operation flow has created complications and repeated bugs, and this may need another attention to revisit the current hotkey operation flow.
+The bottom-to-top way of current hotkey operation flow has created complications and [repeated bugs](https://github.com/Kong/insomnia/issues?q=is%3Aissue+hotkey+is%3Aclosed+bug+), and this may need another attention to revisit the current hotkey operation flow.

 ## Decision Drivers